bio

 By slightly-later-that-day, I work as a semi-professional vocalist in the UK and Germany. 🌤️

-My research is in Human Computer Interaction (HCI), with my most keen interests in embodied interaction and movement perception.
+My most keen HCI interests at the moment are in embodied interaction and communication between and within bodies in music performance.
 I want to understand more how people understand their actions, communicate with each other, and learn new skills, with the hope that we can design technology around these existing mechanisms.

 Three questions that really motivate me currently: